carlosug/bags/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-This lesson is an introduction to programming in Python for people with little or no previous programming experience.
-It uses plotting as its motivating example, and is designed to be used in both [Data Carpentry][dc-lessons] and [Software Carpentry][swc-lessons] workshops.
+This lesson is an introduction to programming in Python for our students in Global Studies.
+It uses plotting as its motivating example, and is designed to be used in both our tutorials, usinf [Data Carpentry][dc-lessons] and [Software Carpentry][swc-lessons] material among other sources.
-This lesson references [JupyterLab][jupyterlab], but can be taught using a regular Python interpreter as well.
+This lesson references [JupyterLab][jupyterlab], but can be taught using a regular Python interpreter as well as [Google Colab](colab.research.google.com
+).
 Please note that this lesson uses Python 3.

 > ## Under Design
 >